-Operating a Nest thermostat is one of the easiest ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work properly or at all if you see an error code appear.
-The exact error code provides useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much quicker.
+Using a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you can expect, it won’t work well or at all if you see an error code on the display.
+The specific error code supplies useful information about the source of the problem, something a trained technician can use to provide solutions that much quicker.

-Here are seven of the most frequent error codes you could encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can fix it and the estimated cost to do so.
-Keep in mind that while the costs will ultimately depend on the precise Nest model, you can count on paying around $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific hardware required to complete repairs.
+Listed below are seven of the most likely error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can fix it and the approximate cost to do so.
+Don’t forget that while the price will ultimately hinge on the specific Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific hardware necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
 The error message will remain on display until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will check electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and progressively check each wire, ensuring they are fully inserted into the connector with the correct amount of uncovered copper.
-After they find the problem connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively check each wire, seeing to it that they are fully placed into the connector with the proper amount of exposed copper.
+After they pinpoint the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can check a couple of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally turn off.
+Assuming the breakers are on, you can search a couple of other places before contacting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and provide power with a USB cable.
-In the event it displays error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will probably be best to call a pro.
+Because this error can drain your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and supply power through a USB cable.
+In the event it reveals error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician can carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+The technician can carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
+Although this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
 You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 be displayed.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is transported through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as you can.
-You can then get in touch with a professional technician with the appropriate experience diagnosing and fixing electrical issues.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is being delivered using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience identifying and resolving electrical problems.

 e73 – Critical

-This could be as straightforward as the breaker being switched off, but it may also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s best to get in touch with a local professional.
+This could be as straightforward as the breaker being shut off, but it can also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s a good idea to speak with a local professional.